-The increasing prevalence and gravity of emotional and behavioural difficulties demonstrated by adolescents have not translated to adequate and effective resolution.
-One of the major reasons for this is that adolescents are unable to access formal interventions due to lack of awareness, mistrust in the mental health profession, and stigma demonstrated by parenting figures (Patton et al., 2016).
-The issue of help-seeking can be resolved by screening and provision of education on the part of gatekeepers such as teachers, parents, and general medical practitioners.
-This requires reliable and valid diagnoses, both in terms of screening for subclinical difficulties and conceptualisation of clinical cases.
-However, the complexity of clinical presentations, cohort-specific factors that risk misdiagnosis (Kessler et al., 2008), reduced specificity and sensitivity given clinical judgment exercised without the use of screening tools by paediatricians (Sheldrick et al., 2011), and dismissal of warning signs due to stigma and personal stress (Abera at al., 2015) are a few identified hurdles to accurate clinical diagnosis.
+The increasing prevalence and gravity of emotional and behavioural difficulties demonstrated by adolescents haves not translated to adequate and effective resolution.
+One of the major reasons for this is that adolescents are unable to access do not receive the needed treatment formal interventions, either due to lack of awareness, mistrust in the mental health profession, ander stigma demonstrated by parenting figures (Patton-et al., et al., 2016).
+The issue of help-seeking can be resolved by screening and provision of educationng on the part of gatekeepers such as teachers, parents, and general medical practitioners.
+This requires reliable and valid diagnoses, both in terms of screening for subclinical emotional and behavioural difficulties as well as and conceptualizisation of clinical cases.
+However, the complexity of clinical presentations, cohort-specific factors that risk misdiagnosis (Kessler et al., 2008), reduced specificity and sensitivity given of clinical judgment exercised without without the use of screening tools on the part of by paediatricians (Sheldrick-et al., et al., 2011), and dismissal of warning signs due to stigma and personal stress (Abera at al., 2015) are a few identified hurdles to accurate clinical diagnosis.
 These become particularly problematic for behavioural difficulties among minorities, those from developing countries, and non-native English speakers, all of whom have lower exposure to Western psychological thought (Brown & Wissow, 2010; Liang et al., 2016; Merten et al., 2017).
 These errors may be attributable to an overlap between normative and pathological problem behaviours (O'Brien et al., 2016), contextual appraisal of affect and activity fluctuations across time (Shirtcliff & Essex, 2008; Tsai et al., 2015), biased appraisal of emotional and behavioural problems by caregivers (Reardon et al., 2017), and awareness levels (Eisenberg et al., 2009; Rickwood et al., 2007).

-Using standardised screening tools for prevention, treatment planning, and assessing response to interventions may be a cost-effective and viable solution to these barriers.
+Using standardizised screening tools for prevention, treatment planning, and assessing response to interventions may be a cost\effective and wiable solution to these barriers.
 These tools can be made effective when methodological and interpretive accuracy, and issues therein, are considered.
 For example, diagnostic screeners are specific and sensitive to the constructs they assess for, but their accuracy and scope is limited in the face of comorbid diagnoses that often have overlapping features and the general complexity of presenting problems.
-This was noted in a systematic review of screeners for depression among adolescents, wherein it was concluded that the use of such tools is likely reliable but the use of clinical cut-offs may result in overdiagnosis.
+This was noted in a systematic review of screeners for depression among adolescents, wherein it was concluded that the use of such tools likely its likely reliable but the use of clinical cut-offs may result in over diagnosis.
 (Stockings et al., 2015).
-This is also the case with the exclusive use of anxiety scales which diminishes their utility for accurate diagnosis despite appreciable psychometric properties (Spence, 2018).
+This is also the case with the exclusive use of anxiety scales which that diminishes their utility for accurate diagnosis despite appreciables psychometric properties (Spence, 2018).